MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 ==================================

-| In the *Thermal tab*, you will find all the parameters to set the thermal properties of the crust and the atmosphere.
+| In the :ref:`Thermal tab`, you will find all the parameters to set the thermal properties of the crust and the atmosphere.
 In PecubeGUI, the user is able to check for the 1D steady-state geotherm by simply clicking on "Show Geotherm" (Figure 7).
 A new tab will appears on the left-hand side of the interface, where the geotherm is shown.
 Additionnaly, the user can check the influence of the erosion rate on the geotherm by providing values in "Mean erosion rate" (Figure 7).
 The 1D steady-state geotherm is computed using the equation find in [Reiners-and-Brandon-2006]_ that accounts for the effect erosion rates on the thermal state of the crust.
 | Moreover, the user can provide the specific heat capacity (J.kg\ :sup:`-1`\.K\ :sup:`-1`\) and the radioactive heat production (µW.m\ :sup:`-3`\).
 The total heat production (°C.Myr\ :sup:`-1`\) will automatically be updated (Figure 7).